guardian/metagu/README.md

-# @metagu: prototype of a Guardian pseudo-AI
+# Prototype of a Guardian pseudo-AI

-A pseudo-AI bot interface to the Guardian, living on Twitter.
+A pseudo-AI bot interface to the Guardian, living on Twitter as [@metagu](https://twitter.com/metagu).
+You can talk to it there!

 Its goal is to explore a new way to interact with and think about our journalistic content, using dialogue in natural language.
 It also